Pinkerton/rgdb/README.md

 #3  0x0000000000000000 in ?? ()
 ```

-:anguished: Super helpful, right?
+:anguished: Not super helpful, right?
 So you `svn commit` and log into EWS.  `cd ~/Documents/cs225/mp5` and `svn up; make; gdb mp5` and you're finally up and running on a real Linux system.
+On there, gdb looks something like this:

 ```
 [ssh@ews mp5]$ gdb mp5